 The main drug treatments for narcolepsy control daytime symptoms and includes:

 Narcolepsy is considered a primary hypersomnia (excessive sleepiness) condition.
 Primary means the condition is not caused by another disease.
 The word narcolepsy comes from 2 Greek words roughly translated as "seized by numbness."
 The 2 primary symptoms in narcolepsy reflect this phrase:

-Some patients experience other symptoms:
+Some people experience other symptoms:

 Rapid eye movement (REM) sleep is abnormal in narcolepsy.
-(REM sleep is the active, dreaming phase of sleep.)
+REM sleep is the active, dreaming phase of sleep.
 In fact, narcolepsy is sometimes defined as the loss of boundaries between wakefulness, non-REM sleep, and REM sleep.

-Cataplexy.
 Cataplexy is an abrupt but temporary loss of muscle tone or strength that results in an inability to move and always occurs during wakefulness.
 Symptoms of excessive daytime sleepiness may be present for years before symptoms of cataplexy develop.
-About two thirds of patients with narcolepsy have symptoms of cataplexy.
+About two thirds of people with narcolepsy have symptoms of cataplexy.
 The following events may be triggers for cataplexy: